theonilahtash/Project-triangle/README.md

 {Triangle Tracker allows the user to input the lengths of the sides of a triangle, and returns whether these sides form an equilateral, isosceles, or scalene triangle or if the sides cannot make a triangle at all. .}

 ##  How to install
-####  Go to my Github page then use the link above, insert value in it and know how a triangle is formed.
+####  Go to my Github page then use the link below, insert value in it and know how a triangle is formed.
 ####  https://github.com/theonilahtash/Project-triangle/edit/gh-pages/README.md